AlassaneSakande/A-ConvNet-of-2020s/README.md

 This repo is about an implementation of the prestigious research paper "A ConvNet of the 2020s" published by Zhuang Liu, Hanzi Mao, Chao-Yuan Wu, Christoph Feichtenhofer, Trevor Darrell, Saining Xie, Facebook AI Research (FAIR), UC Berkeley on the 10 January 2022.

+Note that the python code files in /src are the final codes expected by the novel ConvNeXt architecture If you are looking for a step by step process following the paper just look to the notebook file